Using REST as a command protocol for web-to-serial applications

 • node.js and the following libraries for node:

 To get set up, download the project from my GitHub repository.
 If you’re familiar with git, just clone the whole NetworkExamples repository.
-If you’re not familiar with git, then download the .zip file and copy the restToSerial directory to your user directory or desktop or wherever you like to work.
-Then open a terminal window and change directories into the restToSerial directory you just created.
+If you’re not familiar with git, then download the .zip file and copy the nodeRestToSerial directory to your user directory or desktop or wherever you like to work.
+Then open a terminal window and change directories into the nodeRestToSerial directory you just created.
 Finally, to install all the necessary libraries for node, type

 npm install